Liberals from White House to Hawaii push for mask mandates but data is underwhelming

 Former Assistant Secretary of Health Adm.
 Brett Giroir said he wants to see more specific numbers behind the CDC’s new recommendations before accepting them.

-"They said it's a rare occasion," he told Fox News’ Charles Payne Wednesday.
-"If it's rare, 1%, .1%, then you don't need to mask, and you shouldn't recommend that.
+"They said it's a rare occasion," he told Fox News’ Charles Payne on Wednesday.
+"If it's rare, 1%, point-1%, then you don't need to mask, and you shouldn't recommend that.
 If it's 20 or 30%, then what they said makes sense."

 CLICK HERE TO GET THE FOX NEWS APP

-However, he later warned that unvaccinated individuals are at great risk for the delta variant.
+However, he later warned that unvaccinated individuals were at great risk for the delta variant.

-"Anyone who’s not vaccinated and who did not have COVID previously, the delta variant is so contagious that you’re going to get it," he told "America Reports" Thursday.
+"Anyone who’s not vaccinated and who did not have COVID previously, the delta variant is so contagious that you’re going to get it," he told "America Reports" on Thursday.

 In its most recent available findings on breakthrough cases, which cover Jan.
 1 to April 30, the CDC reported that 2% of patients had died and 10% required hospitalizations.
 And 29% of the hospitalizations involved asymptomatic patients or came from "a reason unrelated to COVID-19."